abhabongse/xelatex-tenth/diagrams/README.md

 A curated collection of [IPE](http://ipe.otfried.org/) stylesheets and other utility files to help kickstart creating a new IPE drawing.

+Everything inside this `diagrams/` subdirectory is self-contained and is independent from the root of the repository.

 ## What is IPE?

 IPE is the vector graphics editing software developed by Prof. Otfried Cheong.